 MS: So that’s how the collection got its broad 'classical' remit?

 CL: Despite the eclecticism of the collection, I wanted to make sure the museum had a coherence – above all, that it would tell a story for visitors.
 At the same time, it’s absolutely astounding how many artists had a classical period in their work, emulating ancient works, drawing pieces as part of their training, responding to them.
-The more I collected, the more I realized the interconnection.
+The more I collected, the more I realised the interconnection.
 I can’t think of anywhere else in the world that demonstrates the point better than Mougins.

 MS: Among your many current projects is the exhibition you’ve sponsored at King’s College London, dedicated to The Classical Now – part of a larger project on Modern Classicisms, which explores the interface between ancient visual culture and modern and contemporary art.
 Why do you think this project is important?